Deepak-Joshi-au7/FPRT_CoreCse_test/fprtTest.md

         8. Soft links can link both files and directories.

-    Effects after removing the source of symlinks. if the source file is deleted of the symlink ,symlink of that file no longer works or it becomes “dangling link” which points to nonexistent file .
+    Effects after removing the source of symlinks. if the source file is deleted,

-    Effects after removing the source of hardlinks.
+            Symlinks:- symlink of that file no longer works or it becomes “dangling link” which points to nonexistent file .
-        If the source file is deleted ,the hard link still works and you will be able to access the file until the number of hard links to file isn’t 0(zero).
+            Hardlinks:- the hard link still works and you will be able to access the file until the number of hard links to file isn’t 0(zero).